nimcastano/c0323-code-solutions/react-effects/react-effects-quiz-notes.md

   If there is no external system involved or your effect is based on another react state/component, you shouldn't use effects.
 - When do Effects run?
-  It runs after the first render and after every update.
+  It runs after the first render and after every update of the dependencies.
 - What function is used to declare an Effect? useEffect() that takes a function as a parameter.
 - What are Effect dependencies and how do you declare them?